brannondorsey/rust-incompatible-transitive-dependencies/README.md

 └── rust-incompatible-transitive-version-example.d
 ```

-Notice that cargo has built two versions of the `.d`, `.rmeta`, and `.rlib` files for each separate version of the log dependency.
-The linker will use these separate files to include separate.
+Notice that Cargo has built two versions of the `.d`, `.rmeta`, and `.rlib` files for each separate version of the log dependency.

 > NOTE: Run `cat target/release/deps/log-*.d` to see which source files were used to generate each compiled binary file.